AnswerOverflow/AnswerOverflow/DESIGN_GUIDELINES.md

 # Answer Overflow Design Guidelines
+These guidelines briefly showcase how to design nice interfaces for Answer Overflow.

 > **Note**
 > We are currently undertaking a complete revamp of the answer overflow design.
 Colors, logos, guidelines, and other items are likely to be added, removed, and changed.